practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

     # Tell the parent to wait.
     _, status = Process.waitpid2(pid)

-    # If the reading end of the pipe has no data then there was no exception
+    # If the reading end of the pipe has no data, there was no exception
-    # and we fall back to the exit status code of the sub-process.
-Otherwise
+    # and we fall back to the exit status code of the subprocess.
+Otherwise,
     # we return nil to denote the error case.
     if rd.eof?
       status.success?